Saving? Tips for Going Out on a Budget

 Posted in: Savings and Deposits

-We’ve all felt the dreaded ‘FOMO’ at some point; that fear of missing out on a fun activity or event.
-And of course, that feeling’s more likely to raise its head when you’re making a conscious effort not to spend lots of cash.
-If you’re saving, you’re probably very aware of your financial outgoings, and as a result, tend to opt out of potentially expensive nights out with friends or family.
-Luckily though, you don’t have to completely deprive yourself of fun social activities, meals, nights out, and even getaways.
-As you move closer towards your dream home, you can absolutely enjoy a healthy social life – it’s simply a matter of doing some extra planning, making smart choices and opting for alternatives where possible.
+You don’t have to deprive yourself of fun social activities, meals, nights out, and even getaways.
+As you move closer towards your saving target, you can absolutely enjoy a healthy social life – it’s simply a matter of doing some extra planning, making smart choices and opting for alternatives where possible.
 Our list of tips will help ensure you still enjoy life while saving the cash…

 Research Cheap Cultural Events

-Daytime activities needn’t cost an arm and a leg.
-Unless they’re hosting a special exhibition, most galleries and museums are free to enter, and you’ll easily while away an afternoon exploring all they have to offer.
-In Dublin for example, there’s the National Gallery, the Natural History Museum and the Irish Museum of Modern Art, to name just a few.
-As you stroll along the vibrant capital’s winding streets, you’ll happen upon lots more.
+Daytime activities don’t have to cost the earth.
+Most galleries, museums and archaeological sites are free to enter, and you’ll easily pass away an afternoon exploring all they have to offer.
+In Dublin for example, there’s the National Gallery, the Natural History Museum and the Irish Museum of Modern Art.
 Think like a tourist: if you were visiting a new city, what would you like to see and do?
 Oftentimes, we don’t appreciate the wealth of culture on our own doorsteps!
-If you fancy catching a movie meanwhile, do some research first; lots of cinemas offer discounted tickets on certain days, like ‘Cheap Tuesdays’.
+If you fancy catching a movie meanwhile, do some research first; lots of cinemas offer discounted tickets on certain days.
 Some offer memberships too, so you can see as many movies as you like for a set monthly rate – great for film fans.

 Make Your Own Fun

 If you feel you’re missing out on quality time with friends, why not organise an alternative get-together in one of your houses?
-A ‘crafternoon’ is a great way to catch up while trying out a new hobby – knitting, crochet, painting… the list is endless!
-Don’t worry about skill or experience levels, this is all about time spent together.
 If the sun’s shining, why not take the party outside?
 Ireland’s cities and towns are home to plenty of parks and green spaces.
 Get the gang together, pack a homemade picnic, and bring along the makings of a sports day – football, frisbee, tennis racquets, hula hoops.
 Kids of all ages are sure to enjoy!

 Alternative Dining Options